A new build boom in London’s latest investment hotspot

 Library and plaza – an improved public space and a new library with larger children’s area, more space for study, books and media and computers for public use.

 Green – a redesigned park to include new play space, areas to sit and enjoy the surroundings and to reinforce the role of the Green as a town centre public space.

 Streets – an initiative to improve the quality of the streets and links with the town centre, surrounding residential areas and the Green.

 Pocket spaces – there are several public spaces that have been highlighted which could be used to enable Camberwell town centre to function more effectively.

 SPD – is to provide detailed planning guidance and information for the Camberwell Community Council area for the next 15 years

-There are a few small scale new building projects underway in Camberwell.
-By far the largest is the Camberwell Fields project of 161 new dwellings of various sizes across the demographies.
+There are a few small scales new building projects underway in Camberwell.
+By far the largest is the Camberwell Fields project of 161 new dwellings of various sizes across the demographics.

 Air: London City Airport is the nearest to serve Camberwell, being 9.3 miles away but Gatwick and Heathrow are also easy to reach via the transport network.

 Bus: Camberwell has fifteen bus routes going in every direction, making Peckham, New Cross, Kennington, Dulwich, Nunhead, Forest Hill, Waterloo, Elephant and Castle, London Bridge and the City all reachable with ease.
 It is located in travel zone 2.